bukolaolafenwa/BUKOLA-PROJECTS/README.md

-- 👋 Hi, I’m @bukola-2023
+- 👋 Hi, I’m @bukolaolafenwa
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning sql
+- 🌱 I’m coding in sql and python
 - 💞️ I’m looking to collaborate on data analytics projects
 - 📫 How to reach me: bukolaolafenwa@gmail.com